Early Years Foundation Stage

 • the importance of learning and development.
 Children develop and learn at different rates.

-The EYFS Daisyfield Dimensions document is used to guide the planning and objectives, however professional judgement should also be used, for example sharing ideas based on previous experiences; the knowledge of the children and their development.
+The EYFS Daisyfield Dimensions document is used to guide the planning and objectives, however professional judgement are also used, for example sharing ideas based on previous experiences; the knowledge of the children and their development.

 Class Pages